mossdet/mlops-dlp/w3_Orchestration/README.md

 - **Model RMSE**: 5-8 (typical range for trip duration prediction)
 - **Memory Usage**: <2GB peak
 - **Disk Usage**: ~500MB for artifacts

-## 🎓 Educational Value

-### For Beginners
-1. Start with `simple_pipeline.py` to understand basic concepts
-2. Use `run_examples.sh` for guided experience
-3. Read through code comments and documentation
-4. Experiment with different parameters

-### For Intermediate Users
-1. Compare different orchestration approaches
-2. Understand trade-offs between tools
-3. Learn about production deployment patterns
-4. Explore error handling strategies

-### For Advanced Users
-1. Adapt patterns for your own projects
-2. Scale approaches for larger datasets
-3. Integrate with existing infrastructure
-4. Contribute improvements to the examples